blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 ## Inference using lasso projection method, also known as the de-sparsified Lasso,
 ## using an asymptotic gaussian approximation to the distribution of the estimator.
 lasso.proj.fit <- lasso.proj(x, y_i, multiplecorr.method = "BH", betainit = beta, sigma = sigma, suppress.grouptesting = T)
-## A few lines of log messages appear here along with a warning about substituting sigma value (standard deviation of error term or noise)
+## A few lines of log messages appear here along with a warning about substituting sigma value (i.e. standard deviation
-## because we substituted value of sigma using our computation above.
+## of error term or noise) because we substituted value of sigma using our computation above.
-# Warning message:
+## Warning message:
-#   Overriding the error variance estimate with your own value.
+##   Overriding the error variance estimate with your own value.

-## get 95% confidence interval (CI)
+## get 95% confidence interval for gene-taxa association
 lasso.ci <- as.data.frame(confint(lasso.proj.fit, level = 0.95))

 ## prep lasso output dataframe